 It’s the most wonderful time of the year.

-We have a few traditions around decorating for Christmas holidays.
+We have a few traditions around Christmas holiday decorations.
 First, I do love the look of a house decorated outside for the season.
 Then there’s the tree of course, and the stockings.
 We also like to do some homemade things.
 It’s all about making it fun for everyone, even if it’s not Pinterest-perfect.

 The Front Door